levisrabah/SCHOOL-MANAGEMENT-SYSTEM/README.md

 Dictionaries: Used for efficient lookup and retrieval of objects by their IDs.
 Tuples: Used for passing and returning data in some cases, providing immutability and efficiency.

-# Contributing
-Contributions to the School Management System CLI application are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's repository.